Ministry of Awqaf and Islamic Affairs (Qatar)

 Ministry of Awqaf and Religious Affairs headquarters in Doha.

 The Qatari Ministry of Awqaf and Islamic Affairs (AWQAFM) is a Qatari government agency also known as the Ministry of Endowments and Islamic Affairs and the Qatar Awqaf Authority.
-AWQAFM was created in April 2022 with the stated aim of "ensuring that all areas of modern life comply with the principles of Islam."
+It was created in April 1993 with the stated aim of "ensuring that all areas of modern life comply with the principles of Islam."

 The current Minister is Ghanem bin Shaheen bin Ghanem Al Ghanim.

 Mission

 The Ministry's mission includes collecting donations, increasing awareness and practice of Islam amongst Muslims and non-Muslims, supporting Islamic clergy, and building and maintaining mosques.
 "Its vision is to build a contemporary Islamic society along with fostering the Sharee'ah and cultural heritage".

 Islamic Cultural Center

 Many of the Ministry's missions are carried out through the Qatar Islamic Cultural Center.
 The center is also known as Abdulla Bin Zaid Al Mahmoud Islamic Cultural Center (formerly known as Fanar, which translates to "lighthouse").
 The name was chosen in reference to the center's missions to "act as a guiding light to mankind".

-Abdulla Bin Zaid Al Mahmoud Islamic Cultural Center's Education Center offers courses in Arabic as a foreign language, Shariah Law, and Islamic arts and calligraphy.
+Abdulla Bin Zaid Al Mahmoud Islamic Cultural Center's Education Center offers courses in Arabic as a foreign language, Shariah Law and Islamic arts and calligraphy.
 It also delivers Introduction to Islam classes in a number of different languages, including Filipino, Sri Lankan, Nepali and English.

-The center also publishes the Muslim lifestyle magazine Baseera, distributes free Islamic books in multiple languages, and live-streams English-language sermons online every Friday.
+The center also publishes the Muslim lifestyle magazine Baseera, distributes free Islamic books in multiple languages and live-streams English-language sermons online every Friday.